prajwal470/Twitter-Live-Sentimental_Analysis_and_topic_tracking/README.md

 ## MySql Server
  ### The MySQL server provides a database management system with querying and connectivity capabilities, as well as the ability to have excellent data structure and  integration with many different platforms.
 It can handle large databases reliably and quickly in high-demanding production environments.
- ### As the definition says it's used to store data form twitter api
+ ### As the definition says it's used to store data form twitter API.
+ ### If you don't want to store in mysql you can skip but you will have limted number of tweets.
+ ### you can even replace existing table if you want to.

 ### create local MYsql server